ColinFay/hordes/README.md

 #### Shiny and Markdown waiters

-You can launch a shiny app from node and wait for it to be ready (waits for the `Listening on` from Shiny)
+You can launch a shiny app from node and wait for it to be ready (The function wait for the `Listening on` message from Shiny).

+The promise resolves with `{shiny_proc, rawoutput, url}`: `shiny_proc` is the processs object from Node, `rawoutput` is the output buffer, and `url` is the url where the app runs.

+In the example below, each user connecting to `http://host:2811/hexmake` will have access to an instance of the Shiny app.

 ```javascript
 const {shiny_waiter} = require("./src/waiters.js")